pmeeny/CI-MS4-LoveRugby/README.md

 - User Story 12.8: As a regular user on the checkout page if the order total is greater than 99 euros, there is no delivery charge
 - User Story 12.9: As a regular user on the checkout page if the order total is less than 99 euros, there is delivery charge(10% of the order total) A message is displayed to the user on the toast message of what they need to add to the bag to avail of no delivery charge
 - User Story 12.10: As a regular user on the checkout page if I click "Save this delivery information to my profile", the details entered will be saved on the users profile
-- User Story 12.11: As a regular user on the checkout page I can enter a credit card number(16 digits), expiry date(2 digits/2digits) and a postal code(up to 5 digits), these fields are mandatory
+- User Story 12.11: As a regular user on the checkout page I can enter a credit card number(16 digits), expiry date(2 digits/2digits), cvc(3 digits) and a postal code(up to 5 digits), these fields are mandatory
 - User Story 12.12: As a regular user on the checkout page if I click the Keep Shopping button I will be navigated to the products page
 - User Story 12.13: As a regular user on the checkout page if I click the Complete Order button, and the transaction is not successful, a message will be displayed
 - User Story 12.14: As a regular user on the checkout page if I click the Complete Order button, and the transaction is successful, the user will be navigated to a checkout success page, and an email is sent to the user
 - User Story 12.15: As a regular user on the checkout page if I click the Complete Order button, and the transaction is successful, the order is saved to my order history in My profile page
 - User Story 12.16: As a regular user on the checkout success page, the Order details will be displayed (Order number, Order date/time, Full NameStreet Address 1, Street Address 2, Town or City, County, State or Locality, Postal Code and Country, Phone Number, Order Total, Deliver, Grand Total) and a link to the sales item page is displayed
+- User Story 12.17: As a regular user not logged in, I can add items to my bag and make a purchase

 ### Feature 13 Admin
 #### Description feature 13